 Another famous Michigan resident who favored Huron County was William Lawrence Clements.
 Clements was an engineer at Bay City Industrial Works, a company that devised and produced hoists, steam shovels, and cranes.
 By the age of 37, he was president of the company.
 Bay City Industrial Works manufactured the construction equipment to create the Panama Canal and became one of Michigan’s most profitable companies.

-Clements was an early resident of Pointe Aux Barques and listed in the 1912 directory of cottage owners
+Clements was an early resident of Pointe Aux Barques and listed in the 1912 directory of cottage owners.

-An avid reader and book collector, he directed a large part of his fortune to collect Americana books from Europe and North America.
+An avid reader and book collector, he directed a large part of his fortune to collecting Americana books from Europe and North America.
 His collections and funding were used to found the William L. Clements Library at the University of Michigan.
 He served as a regent of UofM for twenty-four years.